List of roads in London, Ontario: Veterans Memorial Parkway

-The Veterans Memorial Parkway (VMP) is a 13.4 km expressway located in London, Ontario, with a non-expressway extension north to Clarke Road.
+The Veterans Memorial Parkway (VMP) is a 13.4 km expressway located in London, Ontario, with a non-expressway extension northwards to Clarke Road from Huron Street.
 The expressway was previously known as Highway 100 from 1977 until 1994 and as Airport Road prior to September 2006.
 It is currently an at-grade, four-lane expressway.
 Long term plans / proposals for the route include north and south extensions of the road and grade separated interchanges along its entire length, converting it to a freeway.

 Wellington Road

 Wellington Street in downtown London viewed from city hall.

 Wellington Road / Highway 401 interchange: London's downtown gateway.

 Wellington Road is a 15.6 km major arterial road which forms a key route for both local and out-of-town traffic between St. Thomas, Highway 401 and London's downtown core.
 It runs in a north–south direction for most of its length.
 As of 2013, the section between Commissioners and Southdale Roads is London's most travelled at 48,000 vehicles per day.

 Most of the Wellington Road corridor is home to many commercial and institutional establishments such as White Oaks Mall, LHSC Victoria Hospital and various hotels and restaurants.

 North of the Thames River, it adjoins Wellington Street, which extends along a 4.0 km right-of-way through the core area and quickly becomes a residential street at Central Avenue, interrupted for 250 m at the CPR railway tracks, and ending near Huron Street.

-Wellington Road will be part of the Bus Rapid Transit (BRT) project with construction expected to start in 2023.
+Wellington Road will be part of the Bus Rapid Transit (BRT) project with construction anticipated to last from 2023 to 2028.